Soybean Oil Roof Solutions vs. Acrylic & Polyurethane

 Trust Roof Maxx: The Product Backed By Science

 Acrylic and polyurethane coatings can seem sensible and affordable at first glance, but they don’t do anything to restore the flexibility of asphalt shingles.
-While they might seem like a good option, they just aren’t as effective on asphalt shingle roofs and may even leave you with a bigger mess on your hands.
+They just aren’t as effective on asphalt shingle roofs and may even leave you with a bigger mess on your hands when all is said and done.

-Soy-based treatments like Roof Maxx penetrate deep into each shingle to restore lost oils, making them supple again—and at the end of the day, it’s flexibility that counts.
-Find a dealer in your area now to get a free, no-obligation quote.
+Soy-based treatments like Roof Maxx penetrate deep into each shingle to restore lost oils, making them supple again.
+At the end of the day, it’s flexibility that counts.
+Get a free, no obligation quote today!

 Share this post